 - You reside in separate registration districts, each partner will be required to give notice in the district in which they live.

 - If one or both partners are not British / EEA nationals you must both attend a Designated Register Office (full list at gov.uk).

 Giving notice means declaring that you are both free to enter into marriage or civil partnership with each other.
 To do this you will be required to present certain documents at your appointment.

 Booking your appointment

-You may give notice up to one year in advance of your ceremony.
+You may give notice up to three months in advance of your ceremony.
 You are required to make an appointment with your local Registration Office.

 Before you call us you will need to have chosen and booked where you wish your ceremony to take place.
 If you have chosen a venue you should speak with them first to ensure it is available on the desired date before you contact us.
 If you wish to have your ceremony in one of our Registration Offices then we will book this with you when you call.

 You will need to present valid ID documents and proof of nationality at your notice appointment.
 These must be original documents and not photocopies.

 Proof of identity